-Paddan Aram is an area in Mesopotamia where Abraham was born and where Isaac's wife Rebekah and Jacob's wives Leah, Rachel and Bilhah and Zilpah came from (Genesis 25:20, 28:5).
+Paddan-aram is an area in Mesopotamia where Abraham was born and where his brother Nahor lived (see Genesis 24:4, 24:10 and 25:20) and also where Isaac's wife Rebekah and Jacob's wives Leah, Rachel and Bilhah and Zilpah came from (Genesis 25:20, 28:5).
 The origin of Israel is therefore much rather Babylon than Palestine.

 Our name is spelled with the particle of approach stuck to the paran-part, פדנה ארם (Paddanah-aram), in Genesis 28:2-7, and without, פדן ארם (Paddan-aram), everywhere else.

 The name Paddan-aram obviously consists of two parts.
 The first part, פדן (paddan), is a noun that does not occur in Hebrew, but HAW Theological Wordbook of the Old Testament reports that the Akkadian word padanu means route.
 However, when the prophet Hosea recounts the adventures of Jacob, he says that Jacob fled to the 'field' (שדה, sadeh) of Aram (Hosea 12:12), which brings to mind the difficult verb פדה (pada), to redeem or ransom, or rather to abandon an old standard and assume a new, much more constrictive but liberating one: